 - time: 4 hours moving (5 hours and 41 minutes with breaks)

-- location: Jefferson National Forrest near Pearisburg, VA
+- location: Jefferson National Forest near Pearisburg, VA (directions to trailhead)

 - You can find this loop listed under Hike #12 on the Roanoke Appalachian Trail Club (RATC) webpage.
 A good swimming hole to visit after the hike and on the way out is Dismal Falls.
 The AT continues southbound to Dismal Falls from this loop as specified by Hike #13 here so you can make it a 19ish mile loop if you start at the Dismal Falls lot.
 There are plenty of camping spots along the way as discussed below, so not hard to make a weekend out of this loop.